-It is important to understand where these places are so you can check them often.
-If you want to get rid of mice, you should arm yourself with this kind of knowledge.
+It is essential to understand where these places are so you can check them often.
+To get rid of mice, you should arm yourself with this knowledge.

 If there are signs that mice have been in one of these places (droppings, urine, gnawing, etc.), you should begin your mouse control process to ensure it doesn’t result in a mouse infestation.

 Areas that are visited less frequently by humans are the most common hiding places for mice.
 One of these areas is your attic.

 An attic is a place that people rarely visit, where you’ll often come across dirty garments and old decorations.
 Perfect items for nesting!

 The attic is also perhaps the best place where mice set up a nest that can go unnoticed for long.
 The mice often get to the attic via openings along the roofline where there’s no insulation.